 Multidisciplinary team expertise

-Patients with hearing loss are immediately evaluated to determine the need for a cochlear implant.
-The relationship with the patient continues beyond identification of hearing loss and surgical implantation to include a post-operative programming session, evaluation of progress, and speech therapy.
+The relationship with the patient continues beyond identification of hearing loss and surgical implantation to include a post-operative programming session, evaluation of progress and speech therapy.
 The cochlear implant team works closely with other ancillary services within or outside of the institution to ensure the patient and family are receiving the appropriate care and services.

 Support Groups